VidhyaLoganathan/crypto-load-analysis/README.md

 ## Overview

-This Spring Boot application powers the **Cypher Card Load Analytics** .
+This Spring Boot application powers the **Crypto Card Load Analytics** .
 It provides:

 - **Load Volume Endpoints**
     - Daily, weekly, and monthly token load volumes (in USD) for the master wallet.